Floating Wind Turbines and Floating Bridges (COEE&FB)

 The COEE extracts offshore renewable energy; Wave, Tidal, Wind and Solar as a coordinated system.

 All systems are assembled on a floating Construction Unit that is used as a building block for offshore wind turbine Floating Foundations and for Floating Bridges.

 The Wind Turbines are of the HAWT or VAWT type.
 The VAWT type can be folded to endure a severe sea storm.

 The up and down movement of a sea wave acts directly on a Float to convert wave undulations to a rotary motion to operate:The Floating Bridge provides support for electric power and control cables laid to the shoreline and provides access to the wind farm for ease of maintenance.The Floating Bridge is used for access to oil, gas rigs and for support of oil, gas pipelines, electric power and control cables to the shoreline.

 A water pump installed at a dry deck, and pump a small quantity of water to a high head, feed it through a closed circuit piping system to a hydro turbine using a Variable Speed Generator to produce electric energy suitable for connection to a Public Utility.

 A VSG generator to generate electric power at D.C., parallel it, invert to A.C., step it up and transmit to the shore line for connection to public utility.

 The COEE and FB system may be used to construct Floating Islands.
 In addition, it provides access to and between islands, across rivers, at reservoirs behind dams, for offshore wind turbine farms; for transport, installation and maintenance.

 The COEE and FB system accepts Wind Turbines, Hydro Turbines and Solar System as provided by others.

-A COEE Construction Unit measuring 19x14 meters can provide power output in KW/m for 0 to 8m high waves, and energy output per year per meter of sea front in excess of the following depending on sea and wind states:
+A COEE Construction Unit measuring 19x14 meters can provide power and energy output per year per one meter of sea front in excess of the following depending on sea and wind states: